abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 An interesting kinds of groups/monoids are the groups of *symmetries* of geometric figures.
 Given some geometric figure, a symmetry is an action after which the figure is not displaced (e.g. it can fit into the same mold that it fit before the action was applied).

-We won't use the balls this time, as they have just one position just one action - the identity action (which is it's own reverse by the way).
-So let's take this triangle (which for our purposes, is the same as any other triangle).
+We won't use the balls this time, because in terms of symmetries they have just one position and hence just one action - the identity action (which is it's own reverse by the way).
+So let's take this triangle, which  is the same as any other triangle for our purposes, (as we are not interested in the triangle itself, but in its rotations).

 ![A triangle](symmetry_group.svg)